lorenzopallante/VirtuousUmami/README.md

 [pypi_image]: https://img.shields.io/pypi/v/m3ba.svg
 [pypi_link]: https://pypi.org/project/m3ba/

-The Virtuous Umami tool predict the umami/non-umami taste of query molecules based on their molecular structures.
+The VirtuousUmami tool predict the umami/non-umami taste of query molecules based on their molecular structures.

+The VirtuousUmami is also implemented into a webserver interface at http://195.251.58.251:19009/#/virtuous-umami

-The repository also contains the following folders:
+The repository is organized in the following folders:

 - VirtuousUmami/